 2. Backpackers Villa Sonnenhof, Interlaken

 The Backpackers Villa Sonnenhof is the 5 Star Hostel in Interlaken, Switzerland.
+It is well known for being the best hostel in Switzerland.

 It is popular for being the calm and cosy home for the adventurous traveler.